-Other than as described below, none of the Corporation, or Acadian Timber Limited Partnership (the "Partnership"), AT Limited Partnership (the "Operating LP") or Katahdin Forest Management LLC ("KFM LLC") have adopted share-based or option-based award plans.
+Other than as described below, none of the Corporation, or Acadian Timber Limited Partnership (the "Partnership"), AT Limited Partnership (the "Operating LP") or Katahdin Forest Management LLC ("KFM LLC") have adopted sharebased or option-based award plans.

-Effective January 1, 2022, the Corporation implemented a new long-term incentive program for executive officers and senior managers which utilizes a Restricted Stock Unit Plan ("RSUP") and an Executive Deferred Stock Unit Plan ("Executive DSUP"), which provide for the granting of rights to participants to receive, on a deferred basis, cash payments equal to the fair market value of the shares of the Corporation on the terms set out in each plan.
+The Corporation utilizes a long-term incentive program for executive officers and senior managers which includes a Restricted Stock Unit Plan ("RSUP") and an Executive Deferred Stock Unit Plan ("Executive DSUP"), which provide for the granting of rights to participants to receive, on a deferred basis, cash payments equal to the fair market value of the shares of the Corporation on the terms set out in each plan.
 The Board believes that the plans provide a link between individual long-term bonus compensation and the Corporation's financial performance, as reflected by the fair market value of the Common Shares, while allowing for flexibility in recognizing individual achievement.